kartonfarkas/api_docs/source/suite/customers/delete_admin.rst

 .. warning::

    The administrator API is available only from specific IP addresses.
-For more information, please contact emarsys support.
+For more information, please contact Emarsys Support.

 Deletes an administrator and passes the rights to a different administrator.